EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * CRED_U - bstr containing the credential containing the public key of Party U, see {{asym-overview}}

-* Compute COSE_Encrypt0 as defined in section 5.3 of [RFC8152], with AEAD_V, K_3, and IV_3 and the following parameters.
+* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_3, and IV_3 and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. alg, kid, or IV).

    * external_aad = aad_3